benmvp/benmvp.com/content/posts/mock-all-functions-module-except-one-jest/index.md

 // `undefined` because they've been auto-mocked
 ```

-Auto-mocking means that Jest will replace any function within the mocked module (`../utils/players` in this case) with a function that just returns `undefined`. **So if `app.js` calls `writePlayersData()` during a test run, it'll do nothing instead of writing to the filesystem** (which we probably don't want to do in a unit test).
+Auto-mocking means that Jest will replace any function within the mocked module (`../utils/players` in this case) with a new function that just returns `undefined`. **So if `app.js` calls `writePlayersData()` during a test run, it'll do nothing instead of writing to the filesystem** (which we probably don't want to do in a unit test).

 We can even assert that `writePlayersData` is called in a test by importing it.